MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-X-Bureau-Consumer-Financial-Protection/part-1005-Electronic-Fund-Transfers-Regulation-E/subpart-B-Requirements-Remittance-Transfers/section-1005.36.md

 (2) Is received by the provider at least three business days before the scheduled date of the remittance transfer.

-(d) *Additional requirements for subsequent preauthorized remittance transfers* - (1) *Disclosure requirement.* (i) For any subsequent transfer in a series of preauthorized remittance transfers, the remittance transfer provider must disclose to the sender:
+(d) *Additional requirements for subsequent preauthorized remittance transfers*—(1) *Disclosure requirement.* (i) For any subsequent transfer in a series of preauthorized remittance transfers, the remittance transfer provider must disclose to the sender:

 (A) The date the provider will make the subsequent transfer, using the term “Future Transfer Date,” or a substantially similar term;